 5. Inhaling steam

-To try steam inhalation at home, a person should:
+To try steam inhalation at home, a person can:

-- place their face over the bowl, with a towel over their head
+- Position the face over the bowl, and place a towel over the head.

-It is important to make sure that the water is left to cool slightly if it has just boiled.
-Otherwise, the steam could scald the skin.
+People should leave the water to cool slightly if it has just boiled.
+Otherwise, the steam could scald the skin on the face.

 6. Drinking black coffee

 However, it is important to remember that drinking too much coffee can increase a person’s heart rate.
-It is best to watch caffeine intake when trying this treatment, to make sure not too much is drunk.
+People should watch their caffeine intake when trying this remedy to make sure that they do not drink too much.

 7. Eating fresh ginger

-Eating fresh ginger, or adding some to hot water as a drink, may help reduce shortness of breath caused by a respiratory infection.
+Eating fresh ginger, or adding some to hot water as a drink, may help reduce shortness of breath that occurs due to a respiratory infection.

-Depending on the cause of the breathlessness, there may be changes that people can make to their lifestyle to improve their symptoms.
+Depending on the cause of the breathlessness, there may be some changes that a person can make to their lifestyle to avoid their triggers and ease their symptoms.